BYUCamachoLab/simphony/docs/source/dev/docs/howto_build_docs.rst

 code docstrings are written using the `numpydoc`_ standard, we actually use Sphinx's built-in `napolean`_ extension to parse our files.
-Napolean has been included in the standard Sphinx since version 1.3, so no special extensions are required to generate this documentation.
+Napolean has been included in the standard Sphinx since version 1.3, so no special parsing extensions are required to generate this documentation.

 .. _numpydoc: https://python.org/pypi/numpydoc